NateWr/good-reviews-wp/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.1 =
+This is a minor fix for featured introducted in 1.1: You can display reviews from a single category, randomize the order and limit how many are displayed.
+It also adds a fader display mode that will cycle through reviews one by one, fading between each one, instead of listing them all at once.

 = 1.1 =
 This upgrade adds new features for the shortcode and widget.
 You can display reviews from a single category, randomize the order and limit how many are displayed.
 It also adds a fader display mode that will cycle through reviews one by one, fading between each one, instead of listing them all at once.